willn1337/forza-vinyl-studio/README.md

 # Forza Vinyl Studio

+**PROJECT PAUSED INDEFINITELY.
+Due to real life happenings I may not be able to work on this for at least a year or more.
+Sorry for any disapointment.
+Feel free to clone the project, reuse code, etc if you want to.**

-**Currently very early in development!
-This is not in a usable state yet.** However, you can check out my (slow) progress here: <https://trello.com/b/ZPCD6ELp/forza-vinyl-studio>
+~~**Currently very early in development!
+This is not in a usable state yet.** However, you can check out my (slow) progress here: <https://trello.com/b/ZPCD6ELp/forza-vinyl-studio>~~

 ![Screenshot of the user interface as of 17/01/2023](imgs/screenshot.png)